LLM pipelines

 Editor

-Let us now implement the Editor agent.
+Let us now implement the Editor.
 It will take a card and feedback as input and return a new card based on the feedback.
-A system prompt for the second generator could look like this:
+A system prompt for the editor could look like this:

 You are an expert in educational content creation, specializing in Anki flashcard generation.